smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 transfer GetInteriorVehicleData_response with "resultCode: <any-erroneous-result>" and without "isSubscribed" param to the related app.

 Information: SDL does not un-subscribe the app in this case, but just transfers HMI's response with removed "isSubscribed" param to the app.

+12.
+In case
+- RC app is subscribed to "<moduleType_value>"
+- and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:true" parameter for the same "<moduleType_value>"

+SDL must
+- forward request to HMI without "subscribe:true" parameter
+- not change the subscription status of the app

+Information: SDL transfers HMI's response with added "isSubscribed: true" to the app.

+13.
+- RC app is not subscribed to "<moduleType_value>"
+- and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:false" parameter for the same "<moduleType_value>"

+SDL must
+- forward request to HMI without "subscribe:false" parameter
+- not change the subscription status of the app

+Information: SDL transfers HMI's response with added "isSubscribed: false" to the app.

 ## Diagrams